Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Safe Planning In Uncertain Semantic Maps

 In this section, first we show that \eqref{eq:Prob2} can be converted into a reachability problem defined over a hybrid and uncertain space; see Section \ref{sec:reach}.
-Due to the hybrid nature of the state space that needs to be explored, \eqref{eq:Prob2} cannot be solved directly by existing reachability-based planning methods such as RRT* \cite{karaman2011sampling}.
-To address this challenge, in Section \ref{sec:sampling}, we propose a new sampling-based algorithm that can efficiently explore hybrid and uncertain state-spaces.
+Due to the hybrid nature of the state space that needs to be explored, \eqref{eq:Prob2} cannot be solved in a straightforward manner by existing reachability-based planning methods such as \cite{karaman2011sampling,luders2010chance}.
+To address this challenge, in Sections \ref{sec:sampling}-\ref{sec:constructTree}, we present a sampling-based algorithm that can efficiently explore hybrid and uncertain state-spaces and solve Problem \ref{prob}.
+Then in Section \ref{sec:replan} we discuss the online execution of the synthesized paths and we present a re-planning method to adapt to the continuously learned semantic map; see also Figure \ref{fig:overview}.